Your Environment Is Killing Your Focus

 Clean Your Room

 Your mom was on to something.
 Make it a habit to tidy up whatever space you use to focus.
-Dirty dishes, clutter, etc all distracts your brain and prevents you from fully focused time.
+Dirty dishes, clutter, etc all distract your brain and prevents you from fully focused time.

 Use Closets and Drawers to Hide Distractions

 Stacks of paper.
 Piles of bills.
 Books you think you "should" read.
-Remove them from your field of view using drawers or closets, and create a schedule a time to return to them when you need to work on them.
+Remove them from your field of view using drawers or closets, and schedule a time to return to them when you need to work on them.
 For example, if you need to pay your bills, put a calendar event on your calendar with a reminder of where you put the bills.
 This simple act will put your mind at ease, knowing the bills will be paid when it comes up on your calendar, allowing you to focus.

 Choose a “Focus Spot”